Northern Kentucky visits Purdue Fort Wayne following Hadnot’s 33-point game - WTOP News

 Fort Wayne, Indiana; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Purdue Fort Wayne faces Northern Kentucky after Corey Hadnot II scored 33 points in Purdue Fort Wayne’s 101-92 loss to the Oakland Golden Grizzlies.
+BOTTOM LINE: Purdue Fort Wayne hosts Northern Kentucky after Corey Hadnot II scored 33 points in Purdue Fort Wayne’s 101-92 loss to the Oakland Golden Grizzlies.

-The Norse have gone 1-0 against Horizon League opponents.
-Northern Kentucky ranks fifth in the Horizon League giving up 75.2 points while holding opponents to 44.9% shooting.
+The Mastodons have gone 4-0 in home games.
+Purdue Fort Wayne is fourth in the Horizon League with 16.2 assists per game led by Mikale Stevenson averaging 3.3.

 Purdue Fort Wayne makes 49.4% of its shots from the field this season, which is 4.5 percentage points higher than Northern Kentucky has allowed to its opponents (44.9%).
-Northern Kentucky averages 6.3 more points per game (86.7) than Purdue Fort Wayne gives up to opponents (80.4).
+Northern Kentucky averages 6.3 more points per game (86.7) than Purdue Fort Wayne allows to opponents (80.4).

-The Mastodons and Norse square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Hadnot is scoring 19.5 points per game and averaging 3.9 rebounds for the Mastodons.
-Maximus Nelson is averaging 1.9 made 3-pointers.
+TOP PERFORMERS: Hadnot is shooting 57.1% and averaging 19.5 points for the Mastodons.
+Maximus Nelson is averaging 6.6 points.

-Donovan Oday is scoring 17.8 points per game and averaging 3.9 rebounds for the Norse.
-Dan Gherezgher Jr. is averaging 17.3 points and 2.6 rebounds.
+Donovan Oday is averaging 17.8 points and 2.2 steals for the Norse.
+Dan Gherezgher Jr. is averaging 17.3 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.